Polymer Clay Skinner Blends, Gradients, and Ombre Slabs

 Flat gradient slabs are often easiest to cure on a tile, but follow your clay line package instructions first and only add support when the thickness or shape calls for it.

-Follow your clay line package instructions first, then verify the real tray temperature with a thermometer, support the piece only as its thickness and shape require, and let it cool fully before finishing.
+Follow your clay line package instructions first, then verify the real tray temperature with an oven thermometer, support the piece only as its thickness and shape require, and let it cool fully before finishing.
 If the gradient already looks good after cure, keep the finish light so the color transition stays the main event.

-Polymer Clay Surface Applique, Confetti, and Inlay for Flat Builds
+Polymer Clay Surface Applique and Confetti Inlay Guide

 If an inspiration piece looks like it was built from placed petals, dots, lips, stars, or tiny cut motifs, this is usually the technique family you need.
 Learn when to applique, when to press pieces flush, and how to keep flat builds crisp instead of lumpy.